Back to Podcast Guides

 5. What action still wants to happen from there?
 Send the email, write the page, prepare the room, make the call, stop for the day.

-This matters because “effortless” does not mean passive.
-It means your action is no longer being driven primarily by the story, “I must overcome enough struggle to become worthy.”
-Michael’s phrase is to apply the effort inwardly — through journaling, breathwork, meditation, or inquiry — so the outward action can have more grace.1
+Michael uses "effortless" to mean something specific: your action stops being driven by the story that you must overcome enough struggle to become worthy.
+The work itself can still be demanding.
+His phrase is to apply the effort inwardly through journaling, breathwork, meditation, or inquiry, so the outward action can have more grace.

-The research case should stay modest.
-A systematic review and meta-analysis of meditation programs found moderate evidence for small-to-moderate improvements in anxiety, depression, and pain in adult clinical populations, while also noting low or insufficient evidence for several other outcomes and no evidence that meditation was superior to active treatments like exercise or behavioral therapies.3 Translation: meditation can be a useful support, but it should not be sold as magic.
+A systematic review and meta-analysis of meditation programs found moderate evidence for small-to-moderate improvements in anxiety, depression, and pain in adult clinical populations, with low or insufficient evidence for several other outcomes.1 Meditation was not shown to be superior to active treatments like exercise or behavioral therapies.
+Useful support, not a cure-all.

 Five minutes: breath

 Use gentle breathwork to settle the system.
-Michael speaks generally about longer exhales and exhale suspensions as a way to promote calmness and steadiness, but keep this low-pressure.
-If breath retention, breath control, or deep breathing feels destabilizing, skip it and use ordinary breathing.
+Michael speaks broadly about longer exhales and exhale suspensions as a way to promote steadiness, but keep this low-pressure.
+If breath retention or deep breathing feels destabilizing, skip it entirely and breathe normally.

 Try: